digdeeproots/insightloop.digdeeproots.com/index.md

 This happens because they:

 * Read code more effectively, while
-* fixing the hazards that cause bugs.
+* Fixing the hazards that cause bugs.

 ## Workshop Materials